v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 <!-- ***********************************************-->
 ## Monitoring and troubleshooting

-### Android report on the Devices overview page <!-- 2984353  -->
-We'll add a new report to the **Devices overview** page.
-The report displays how many Android devices have been enrolled in each device management solution.
-The chart shows device counts for work profile, fully managed, dedicated, and device-administrator enrolled.

-To see the report, choose **Intune** > **Devices** > **Overview**.

 ### Updated support experience   <!--  5012398    -->
 As part of continuing improvements, we'll update the in-console support experience for Intune.
 We'll improve the in-console search and feedback for common issues, and we'll streamline the workflow to contact support.